mjpost/naacl15-handbook/README.md

 If you want to mix papers between sessions, make sure the session titles are the same.
-Here are snippets from `data/papers/proceedings/order`
+Here are snippets from `data/papers/order`

     = Session 1D: Syntax, Parsing, and Tagging I
     247 11:00--11:25 # Tagging The Web: Building A Robust Web Tagger with Neural Network

-and `data/tacl/proceedings/order`:
+As mentioned above, we can also refer to TACL papers using something like the following (where the IDs correspond to those listed in `input/tacl_papers.yaml`):

-    = Session 1D: Syntax, Parsing, and Tagging I
-    6 10:10--10:35 # A Tabular Method for Dynamic Oracles in Transition-Based Parsing 5 10:35--11:00 # Joint Incremental Disfluency Detection and Dependency Parsin 12 11:25--11:50 # A Crossing-Sensitive Third-Order Factorization for Dependency Parsing
+    = Session 1D: Syntax, Parsing, and Tagging I 6/TACL 10:10--10:35 # A Tabular Method for Dynamic Oracles in Transition-Based Parsing 5/TACL 10:35--11:00 # Joint Incremental Disfluency Detection and Dependency Parsin

 These will be assembled automatically.
 Here's how to do a poster
 session: